Discover Scottish Islands

 Foodie Highlights of the Scottish Islands

-No holiday would be complete without experiencing the best local cuisine.
+No Scottish vacation would be complete without experiencing the best local cuisine.
 Historically the UK (and least of all the Scottish Highlands) hasn't exactly been renowned for fine dining.
-However, things have certainly changed in the past couple of decades as tourism has increased in the Highlands and islands and locals have risen to the challenge, keen to show-case their local larders.
-From local venison and salmon on the menus of Michelin Guide listed restaurants, to small-batch coffee roasters, a smattering of gin producers, decadent afternoon teas, freshly caught fish and chips, local breweries and of course many whisky distilleries.
+However, things have certainly changed in the past couple of decades in the Highlands and islands and enterprising and taste-making locals are keen to show-case their local larders and the foods that make Scotland special.
+From local venison and salmon on the menus of Michelin Guide listed restaurants, to small-batch coffee roasters, a smattering of gin producers, decadent afternoon teas, freshly caught seafood, buttery shortbreads, local breweries and of course many whisky distilleries.
 There is plenty on offer, so treat your taste buds and sample some of best food on the Scottish islands.
 Here are our recommendations; from fine dining experiences to local delicacies, and indulgent offerings.

 Arran Cheese, Isle of Arran